curl/everything-curl/http/post/simple.md

 # Simple POST

-When the data is sent by a browser after data have been filled in a form, it will send it URL encoded, as a serialized name=value pairs separated with ampersand symbols (`&`).
-You send such data with curl's `-d` or `--data` option like this:
+To send form data, a browser will URL-encode it as a series of `name=value` pairs separated by ampersand (`&`) symbols.
+The resulting string is sent as the body of a POST request.
+To do the same with curl, use the `-d` (or `--data`) argument, like this:

     curl -d 'name=admin&shoesize=12' http://example.com/

-When specifying multiple `-d` options on the command line, curl will concatenate them and insert ampersands in between, so the above example could also be made like this:
+When specifying multiple `-d` options on the command line, curl will concatenate them and insert ampersands in between, so the above example could also be written like this:

     curl -d name=admin -d shoesize=12 http://example.com/

-If the amount of data to send is not really fit to put in a mere string on the command line, you can also read it off a file name in standard curl style:
+If the amount of data to send is too large for a mere string on the command line, you can also read it from a file name in standard curl style:

     curl -d @filename http://example.com